Age Scotland

-Age Scotland is a registered charity in Scotland, formed on 1 April 2009 by the merger of Help the Aged in Scotland and Age Concern Scotland.
+Age Scotland is the national charity for older people in Scotland, UK.
+It is based in Edinburgh.

-Scotland's largest charity for older people operated under its joint legacy brands as "Age Concern and Help the Aged in Scotland" until the new brand launched in April 2010 It also works interdependently with charities for the nations called Age Cymru, Age NI and Age UK.
+This registered charity formed on 1 April 2009 by the merger of Help the Aged in Scotland and Age Concern Scotland.
+It operated under its joint legacy brands as "Age Concern and Help the Aged in Scotland" until the new brand launched in April 2010.
+It also works interdependently with other UK charities, Age Cymru, Age NI and Age UK.

 Remit

-The charity aims to act in partnership with others as the national older people's charity for Scotland in promoting a better quality of life for the nation's older people through:
+The charity aims to act in partnership with others in promoting a better quality of life for Scotland's older people through: